kenhkan/morrison/README.md

 ### Inter-component communication

-Just like web services communicate with each other with HTTP connections in a RESTful architecture, a component in FBP may only communicate with another component with an FBP connection.
+Just like web services must communicate with each other with HTTP connections in a RESTful architecture, a component in FBP may only communicate with another component with an FBP connection.
 A connection attaches to a component's port on each of its two ends.